rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/GWAS/README.md

     iii.
 Overlap the GRange chromosome and base pair position with the SNPlocs.Hsapiens.dbSNP144.GRCh37 dataset using the "snpsByOverlaps" function;
     iv.
 Merge annotated data with results file.

     * See code: "r_annotation_SNP.r"

     **Note:** Not all SNPs have corresponding rsIDs.

-    b.
-The Minimac 3 HRC imputation information for each SNP (extracted from the filtered chr*.info.rsq0.5.gz), including whether SNP was genotyped or imputed (Genotyped), the estimated value of the squared correlation between imputed genotypes and true, unobserved genotypes (Rsq), the average probability of observing the most likely allele for each haplotype (AvgCall), minor allele frequency of the variant in the imputed data (MAF) (https://genome.sph.umich.edu/wiki/Minimac3_Info_File);

-    i.
-Map the Minimac 3 HRC imputation information to the GWAS summary stats using the variant identifier.

-    * See code: "r_plotResults_GWAS.IBD.ALL_Immune.*.r"

-    c.
-The recalculated minor allele frequency, MAF for the GWAS study set, n=9,603 (--freq in Step 8).
-This is done as the MAF from Minimac 3 HRC imputation information is derived from the full TCGA dataset, whereas individuals used in this GWAS study was further filtered for non-hematologic cancers only and with closely related individuals excluded (by Identity-by-Descent (IBD) in Step 7);

-    i.
-Map the recalculated MAF to the GWAS summary stats using the variant identifier.

-    ii.
-Filter summary statistics to exclude SNPs with recalculated MAF < 0.005.

-    * See code: "r_plotResults_GWAS.IBD.ALL_Immune.*.r"

     d.
 The nearest genes to SNP of interest (e.g. +/-50KB, +/-500KB, +/- 1000KB) using R snplist package to map rsID to gene maps extracted via the R biomaRt package using host grch37.ensembl.org (https://uswest.ensembl.org/info/data/biomart/index.html);